quambene/readability-rs/README.md

 [![dependency status](https://deps.rs/repo/github/quambene/readability-rs/status.svg)](https://deps.rs/repo/github/quambene/readability-rs)

 Readability is a library for extracting the readable content of a webpage.
-This project is a rust port of arc90's readability project, and forked from [kumabook/readability](https://github.com/kumabook/readability).
+This library is a rust port of arc90's readability project, and forked from [kumabook/readability](https://github.com/kumabook/readability).

 ## Related Projects